MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/upgrade-fails-error-code-2714.md

 ## Cause

 This error occurs when the upgrade script fails to recreate the **DatabaseMailUserRole** schema in the MSDB database.
-This error also can happen when the **DatabaseMailUserRole** schema isn't owned by the **DatabaseMailUserRole** role.
-For example, if the schema is owned by `dbo`.
+This issue can happen when the **DatabaseMailUserRole** schema isn't owned by the **DatabaseMailUserRole** role.
+For example, the schema is owned by `dbo`.

 For more information about database upgrade scripts that are executed during CU or SP installation, see <link to the landing page>.